mako-framework/docs/08_learn_more/00_views.md

 <a id="view_renderers:templates:nospace_blocks"></a>

-Sometimes you'll have to write markup without whitespace between tags to get around browser rendering quirks.
+Sometimes you'll have to write markup without whitespace between tags as a workaround for browser rendering quirks.
 This can quickly lead to messy and hard to read templates.
 This is where the `nospace` block comes in handy.

 	{% nospace %}
 		<div>